 Conundrum Hot Springs is the most famous alpine hot spring in Colorado, which is part of the reason why it’s also a hot spot (pun intended) of conservation controversy.
-After a decade of dramatically increasing visitor numbers and the resulting impact to a wilderness area, the Forest Service implemented a strict permit system for all overnight visitors.
+The Forest Service implemented a strict permit system for overnight visitors to dramatically decrease the impact to the wilderness area.
 To snag a permit, you have to be well-informed and a little lucky.
-To take the trip, you have to be well-prepared and ready to earn it.

 Protecting and Embracing Conundrum Hot Springs

-After hiking through aspens, pine and fir, you get to camp near treeline and soak in a natural spring while taking in the vistas of the Elk Mountains.
-In the summer, there are millions of wildflowers of every color, and in the fall, enormous aspen groves put on a gold-leaf show.
-Day hike over mountain passes, spot elk herds, and then relax while stargazing at 11,200 feet in the warm, mineral waters with a few like-minded adventurers.
+After hiking through aspens, pine and fir, you get to camp near treeline.
+In addition, you get to soak in a natural spring while taking in the vistas of the Elk Mountains.
+In the summer, there are millions of wildflowers of every color.
+Enormous aspen groves put on a gold-leaf show in the fall.
+Day hike over mountain passes, spot elk herds, and then relax while stargazing at 11,200 feet in the warm waters.

-For all of the above reasons, in the last decade, Conundrum Hot Springs has been thronged by an average of 50 people a day- a huge number for a wilderness area without trash cans or bathrooms.
-While most visitors do their best when it comes to taking care of the land, even proper LNT practices- like burying human waste- were creating unsafe conditions.
+For all of the above reasons, Conundrum Hot Springs has been thronged by an average of 50 people a day.
+A huge number for a wilderness area without trash cans or bathrooms.
+Most visitors do their best when it comes to taking care of the land.
+But even proper LNT practices- like burying human waste- were creating unsafe conditions.
 After trace amounts of human fecal matter began showing up in the water, and rangers had to bury 140 piles of human waste one month in 2017, the Forest Service decided to limit access to the hot springs via a permit system starting in 2018.

 Visitors and locals alike reported that during last summer, the permit system seemed to work very well.
 Instances of human-bear interactions, illegal fire rings, and trash were drastically reduced.
-Now that this permit system has been in place for a full year, the pristine nature of this wilderness area has largely returned, and the summer of 2019 will be an excellent time to hike to Conundrum Hot Springs.
+Now that this permit system has been in place for years, the pristine wilderness area has largely returned.
+The summer of 2020 will be an excellent time to hike to Conundrum Hot Springs.